Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Generalized randomized HMC processes

+Further notice that there is a fundamental difference between changing the BG-$\mathbf{p}$-marginal \citep[see e.g.][]{10.1093/biomet/asz013} and selecting a $\mathbf{p}$-dependent event rate so that the moment-refreshes must preserve a $v_{\mathbf{q}}(\mathbf{p})$ different from $\mathcal{N}(\mathbf{p}|\mathbf{0}_{d},\mathbf{M})$.
+The former case changes also the deterministic dynamics, whereas the latter does not.
+Hence, there is \emph{an additional degree of freedom} in the present setup in that one may fix the Hamiltonian (and hence dynamics) first, and then modify the momentum refreshes afterwards by suitable choices of the event rate.

-\subsubsection{Specific event specifications}
+\subsection{Specific event specifications}

 Table \ref{tab:The-event-specifications} provides the specific event specifications used in the remainder of this text.
-The former two are of type (\ref{eq:partial_refresh_lambda}) whereas specification 3 is of type (\ref{eq:momentum_dependent_rate_Q}) with elliptically contoured momentum refresh distribution.
+The former is RHMC with Horowitz type momentum refreshes (\ref{eq:partial_refresh_lambda}), whereas specification 2 involves independent updates according to an elliptically contoured momentum refresh distribution $v_{\mathbf{q}}$.

-Specifications 1 and 2 lead to processes that have similarities to the Randomized HMC (RHMC) of \citet{bou-rabee2017}.
-RHMC essentially reduces to an implementation of the hypothetical HMC-algorithm of section \ref{subsec:Hamiltonian-Monte-Carlo} based on symplectic integrators (and corresponding accept/reject steps) and exponentially distributed time increments $s$.
-The difference lies in that such an implementation of RHMC would sample the state of the process only at what would correspond to the event-times in the PDP formulation, whereas the PDP formulation allows the exploitation of the inter-event trajectories.

-Interestingly, the large $\lambda$ limit of the $\mathbf{q}$-component of the PDP, i.e. $\mathcal{Q}(t)$, for specification 1, is the Brownian motion-driven preconditioned Langevin process \citep[see e.g.][]{RSSB:RSSB123} (see Appendix \ref{sec:Langevin-limit})
+Interestingly, the large $\lambda$ limit of the $\mathbf{q}$-component of the PDMP, i.e. $\mathcal{Q}(t)$, for specification 1, is a Brownian motion-driven preconditioned Langevin process \citep[see e.g.][]{RSSB:RSSB123} (see Appendix \ref{sec:Langevin-limit})

 Here $\mathbf{W}(t)$ is a standard Brownian motion and $\mathbf{M}^{-\frac{1}{2}}$ is any matrix square-root of $\mathbf{M}^{-1}$.